Briefing: Raising the Rate of Newstart

 It is not only individual recipients who are hurt by the abysmal rate of Newstart.
 It hurts their families too.
 Children with parents on Newstart are much more likely to be living in poverty.
 For charities and community organisations, the inadequacy of the old Newstart adds to the demand on frontline services.
 And for the wider community, low unemployment benefits contribute to economic inequality and social division, undermining social cohesion and eroding trust.

 Without government action to increase the old rate of Newstart, everyone loses: governments, the community, front-line services and, most of all, people receiving Newstart and their families.

 Low payments make hunting for jobs harder

 There is a lack of evidence to support the notion that poverty-level payments are necessary to ‘incentivise’ people to take up paid work.
 Research has shown that inadequate income support payments don’t increase labour force participation and, by pushing people into poverty, can act as a barrier to securing employment.,

 Everyone benefits when we have a strong social security safety net.

-Critically, increasing Newstart and rebuilding our social safety net will strengthen communities and improve the decency and fairness of our society.
+Critically, increasing Newstart and rebuilding our social safety net will strengthen communities and improve the fairness of our society.